(Princes et Princesses)

 Especially appealing is the way that Princes and Princesses has been construed with a postmodern edge.
 It is not merely a set of fairytales but a film about animators (who themselves have been animated) making a series of animated fairytale shorts.
 With each, we see them discussing the presentation and design before the curtain literally opens on the tale.
 Quite delightfully, the film stops at midpoint for exactly a one minute break so we can discuss what we have seen so far.

-Michel Ocelot subsequently went onto make two Kirikou sequels Kirikou and the Wild Beasts (2005) and Kirikou and the Men and Women (2012), as well as the Arabian Nights fantasy Azur and Asmar (2006), the anthology Tales of the Night (2011) and Dilili in Paris (2018).
+Michel Ocelot subsequently went onto make two Kirikou sequels Kirikou and the Wild Beasts (2005) and Kirikou and the Men and Women (2012), as well as the Arabian fairytale Azur and Asmar (2006), the anthology Tales of the Night (2011) and Dilili in Paris (2018).

 (Winner in this site’s Top 10 Films of 1999 list).